The Ethics of Technology:

 The Fairness Principle (FP)

-All five principles have been extensively discussed in the literature, but the method I develop for analyzing the principles is novel.
-To put it briefly, I propose that these and other moral principles can be construed as conceptual spaces (see Gärdenfors 2004 and 2014), i.e. as abstract regions in a multidimensional geometric space.
-The main advantage of this "geomtric" method is that it enables ethicists to sharpen discussions of moral principles in ways that have previously been beyond the limits of the discipline.
-This adds a missing perspective to the ethics of technology, and to methodological discussions of applied ethics in general.
+All five principles have been extensively discussed in the literature; it is the method developed for analyzing the principles that is the novel aspect of the book.
+To put it briefly, I propose that moral principles can be construed as conceptual spaces (see Gärdenfors 2004 and 2014), i.e. as abstract regions in a multidimensional geometric space.
+The main advantage of this "geometric" method is that it enables ethicists to sharpen discussions of moral principles in ways that have previously been beyond the limits of the discipline.

 The point of departure for my theory is Aristotle’s formal principle of justice, holding that we should “treat like cases alike."
 (NE 1131a10-b15.)
 Scholars sympathetic to casuistry have extended this principle to cases that are not fully similar.
 On their view, we should compare every choice situation we wish to analyze with some set of paradigm cases (prototypes), i.e. to cases we are familiar with and know how to analyze.
 If a case we wish to analyze is sufficiently similar to a paradigm case, then the moral verdict that applies to the paradigm case also applies to the test case.
 I agree with this, but unlike casuists, I believe there is room for principles in ethics.